Permanental polynomials of skew adjacency matrices of oriented graphs: Coefficients of the permanental polynomial

 Clearly, the weighted oriented graph $G_\omega^\sigma$ associated to $A$ has the generalized skew adjacency matrix equal to $A$.
 Therefore, by Theorem~\ref{T:coeffient_skew_weight}, we can calculate the permanental polynomial of an arbitrary real skew symmetric matrix $A$ considered as the generalized skew adjacency matrix of a weighted oriented graph $G_\omega^\sigma$ (associated to $A$).
-For example, applying (\ref{E:poly_weight_oriented}) and (\ref{E:per_weight_oriented}) to the weighted oriented graph $G_\omega^\sigma$ associated to the $4\times4$ matrix $A$ above, we obtain $\mathrm{per}(xI_4-A)$ = $x^4-16x^2+4$ and $\mathrm{per}A=4$.
+For example, applying (\ref{E:poly_weight_oriented}) and (\ref{E:per_weight_oriented}) to the weighted oriented graph $G_\omega^\sigma$ associated to the $4\times4$ matrix $A$ in Fig.~\ref{F:figure_1}, we obtain $\mathrm{per}(xI_4-A)$ = $x^4-16x^2+4$ and $\mathrm{per}A=4$.
+It is not difficult to see that the above method can be modified to compute the permanent and permanental polynomial of a complex skew symmetric matrix.